Fips11/GrubControl/README.md

 Hints:
 - only works with GRUB 2
 - Booting Windows is a little hacky
-- a Grub.d script must be modified
+- the Grub.d script 41_custom must be modified
 - in some laptops the webcam is supplied with 3.3v (the operation at 3.3 volts usually requires a lower clock frequency of 8mhz.
 This was not considered in the firmware yet )